trainman419/namniart.com/_posts/2019-03-20-ubuntu-kernel.markdown

 Looks like most of those are due to my choice of kernel config.
 I think I can suppress them by listing those modules (or module groups?) in `debian.master/d-i/exclude-modules.amd64-my_flavour`

 ... build continues ...

+BUILD SUCCESS!

+Figuring out if it actually works will be a task for another day...